If you have an interest in history and a passion for Vietnamese food, then you’re going to love Hue.

 Now, it depends on where we’re going, what we’ll be doing, and how long we’ll be away for.
 We’ve been taking longer trips so we do find ourselves getting it more often.

-When we do feel the need for insurance, we get it from World Nomads or SafetyWing.
-They’re both leading travel medical insurance providers used by many long-term travelers.
-Check out my article on why we buy travel insurance for more information.
-You can follow the links to get a free quote from World Nomads or SafetyWing.
+When we do feel the need for insurance, we get it from SafetyWing or Heymondo.
+They’re both popular travel insurance companies used by many long-term travelers.
+Click on the links to get a free quote from SafetyWing or Heymondo.
+Will Fly for Food readers get 5% off on Heymondo when using our link.

 5. Pay Only in VND